Skip to main content

 But I make it my business to ensure that clients get the perfect speakers for their events, not necessarily the priciest ones.
 And celebrity speakers are high-ticket expenses that simply don’t make sense for every event.

-Think impact, not celebrity
+Think impact, not celebrity.

 When planning committees or executives are mulling speaker choices for their events, thoughts often turn to what people are reading or watching.